 • Good things that different relationships can bring

 Then decorate your ‘Promise Postcard’ (inside your Learning Disability Week ‘Get Involved Pack’) and take a photo of yourself with the postcard to share on social media, then post it to us (using the address below).
 Tag SCLD using the social media details (below) and we’ll share your promise through our social media channels during Scottish Learning Disability Week 2021.

 What can I do now?

-Now is the time to save the dates in your diary, and to start thinking about what you might do to get involved.
-You can help let people know about the Week by using our Scottish Learning Disability Week themed designs on your social media channels.
+Save the dates in your diary and start thinking about how you can get involved!
+Let people know about the Week by using our Scottish Learning Disability Week themed designs on your social media channels.

 Use #LDWeekScot2021 in your posts to raise awareness and help us to keep all news related to the Week in one place!